hosua/Archive-org-scraper/README.md

 # Archive.org scraper

-### I just noticed that Jdownloader 2 has a built in filter function, making this utility completely obsolete.
-I'll leave it up anyway since it technically still is functional and may be useful elsewhere.
+NOTE: I just noticed that Jdownloader 2 has a built in filter function, making this utility completely obsolete.
+I'll leave it up anyway since it technically still is functional and may be useful for me in the future.

 I made this program to make it easier to only grab the ROM links I want from ROM megathread links (more specifically, only USA roms).